ArticySoftware/Articy3ImporterForUnreal/README.md

 ### Hyperlinks

-*Note: Hyperlinks are only available with the extended markup option in the articy:draft export.*
+*Note: Hyperlinks are only available with the extended markup option in the articy:draft X export.*

 To use hyperlinks from Articy, you'll need to do two things: